 4. Uses of Health Information with Your Authorization

-- send information to encourage you to buy a non-Intermountain product if we are paid to send that information or make the communication; or
+- Send information to encourage you to buy a non-Intermountain product if we are paid to send that information or make the communication.

 If you authorize us to share your health information but then change your mind, please notify the appropriate Intermountain facility in writing that you revoke the authorization.
 We will honor your revocation, but, of course, we will not able to get back the health information that you authorized us to send before revoking that authorization.

 5. Special Legal Protections for Certain Health Information

 Intermountain complies with federal and state laws that require extra protection of special records.
 These records may include records of treatment in an addiction-treatment program, genetic information, or psychotherapy notes from a treating psychotherapist.

 Our staff is trained to help you with any questions you may have about the privacy of your health information.
 They can also address any privacy concerns you may have about your health information and help you fill out any forms that are needed to exercise your privacy rights.
 If you are at one of our Intermountain facilities, please ask one of our staff members to help you contact a local Compliance or Privacy Coordinator, or call (800) 442-4845 to reach our main Privacy Office.